clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    workspace directory, but the :option:`--config` option exists to specify where the file is if you want to store it elsewhere.

    Note there are different sections of :file:`builder.conf`.
-The ``[Builder]`` section provides the mixer tools with the required configuration options, and defines where generated bundles and updated metadata should be published.
-The ``[swupd]`` section is used by swupd-server to create an update with specific update parameters.
+The ``[Mixer]`` section contains configuration values for how the mixer tool deals with bundles and keeps track of what is in your mix.
+The ``[Builder]`` section provides the mixer tools with the required configuration options for building your mix, and defines where generated update metadata should be published.
+The ``[swupd]`` section is used by swupd-server to create update content with specific update parameters.

    Edit the template configuration file according to your needs.
 For this example, your :file:`builder.conf` should look similar to the example